oneup03/VRto3D/README.md

 ## Notes

 - You will need a multi-monitor setup.
-A virtual monitor should work, but will prove tricky.
-Something like [this](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/).
+A virtual monitor will work, but will prove tricky.
+[Setting up this IDD one will do.](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/).
+- Sunshine/Moonlight is compatible
 - SteamVR may still complain about Room Setup or Direct Display mode, but these can be safely ignored.
 - Overlays generally won't work on this virtual HMD.
 - For most games, you will need to have the "spectator view" screen in focus for your inputs to register from mouse/keyboard/controller.
 - Recommend using a XInput controller.
 - This project is primarily targeted for VR mods of flatscreen games, not full VR games.
 As such, there is no headset movement or VR controller emulation.
+- OpenXR games/mods seem to be more likely to work and be stable
+- HDR doesn't seem to work currently
+- Several mods/games may override your supersample and convergence (worldsize) settings

 ## Building